Discover our villas

 Camí de Ronda: An immersion into the Costa Brava's history

-The Chemin de Ronde, a historic path running along the coast, offers breathtaking views of the cliffs and secluded coves such as Calella de Palafrugell.
+The Camí de Ronda, a historic path running along the coast, offers breathtaking views of the cliffs and secluded coves such as Calella de Palafrugell.
 This path was used as early as the Middle Ages to prevent incursions.
 The watchtowers and ramparts found in some sections bear witness to this defensive role.
 Later used in the 20th century to keep an eye on smugglers, today the route is a great place for hikers and photographers in search of spectacular views.

 Villanovo on the Costa Brava: Exceptional stays and luxury concierge service